Saman-naruee/OnlineShopKaryar/README.md

-from django.test import TestCase

-# Create your tests here.

-# StoreFront Project
+# E Commerce Project

 ## Overview
-StoreFront is a Django-based e-commerce platform with a RESTful API.
+E Commerce is a Django-based e-commerce platform with a RESTful API.
 It provides a robust backend for managing products, collections, carts, orders, and customer interactions.

 ## Key Features
 - Product management with detailed information and image support